CycleDistill: Bootstrapping Machine Translation using LLMs with Cyclical Distillation: Results and Analyses

+\textbf{Four-Shot Setting} Performance declines slightly in the four-shot setting compared to earlier configurations, though iteration-wise differences remain minimal.
+Both iterative and soft distribution-preserving distillation exhibit similar gradual improvements and overall trends.
 This drop is primarily attributed to reduced contextual clarity due to increased input length, the four-shot prompt is approximately 60\% longer than the one-shot, placing greater demands on the model’s context window.
 Maintaining coherence across multiple examples becomes harder as prompts grow longer.
 The degradation is more pronounced in linguistically complex languages, suggesting that context dilution disproportionately affects grammatically rich targets.
 These results highlight the need to balance shot count and context efficiency in multilingual distillation, especially under limited model capacities.